 Global financial institutions are believed to be earmarking significant amounts of funding for smart city initiatives in India.
-According to reports in a section of the Indian media, the Asian Development Bank (ADB) has agreed in principle to set aside US$1 billion for extending loans to smart city projects, while the World Bank has said India’s Smart Cities Mission could secure up to US$500 million in long-term loans from the bank.
-This follows the governments suggestion that the first list of 20 smart cities quickly apply for funding from international bodies, including the World Bank, ADB and the BRICS Development Bank.
+According to reports in the Indian media, the Asian Development Bank (ADB) has agreed in principle to set aside US$1 billion for extending loans to smart city projects, while the World Bank has said India’s Smart Cities Mission could secure up to US$500 million in long-term loans from the bank.
+This follows the Government's suggestion that the first 20 smart cities quickly apply for funding from international bodies, including the World Bank, ADB and the BRICS Development Bank.
 The Ministry of Urban Development is pushing these cities to expedite the planning for bankable smart city projects that can receive loan assistance.

 Asian Development Bank (ADB)